franfurey/aquaViva/README.md

 <!-- ABOUT-->
 # About
+AquaViva is an innovative project aimed at addressing one of the most important sustainable development goals and overall global humanitarian challenges of our time - the lack of access to clean water (SDG 6).
+To accomplish this, we are using cutting-edge machine learning models, trained on various datasets including satellite imagery, climatic variables, and geological features, to produce near real-time, high resolution maps of groundwater level.

-AquaViva is a groundbreaking project aimed at addressing one of the most pressing environmental and humanitarian challenges: predicting groundwater levels in Gambia.
-This project is part of [NASA's Pale Blue Dot Visualization Challenge](https://www.drivendata.org/competitions/256/pale-blue-dot/) and is fueled by a deep commitment to using technology for environmental and social good.
+We believe that this tool has great potential to help communities mitigate water scarcity, monitor groundwater, and efficiently identify suitable sources of clean water.
+As such, we are committed to keeping our project open-source and free-to-use, and we welcome any contributors to build off of what we have done.
+This project is part of [NASA's Pale Blue Dot Visualization Challenge](https://www.drivendata.org/competitions/256/pale-blue-dot/), which shares our deep commitment to using technology for environmental and social good.

-Our approach leverages advanced machine learning techniques to analyze various data sources, including satellite imagery, climatic variables, and geological features.
-We utilize a range of algorithms and tools such as TensorFlow, scikit-learn, and Python-based libraries to process and interpret the data effectively.

-At the heart of AquaViva is a mission to ensure sustainable access to clean water.
-By accurately predicting groundwater levels, we aim to help mitigate the impact of water scarcity, enhance agricultural practices, and support communities in the region.

-This interdisciplinary effort not only showcases the power of machine learning in environmental sciences but also embodies our commitment to using technology as a force for good, aligning with key Sustainable Development Goals like clean water and sanitation, and climate action.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>